-Jack Russell Terrier Dogs for Sale
+Jack Russell Terrier Puppies for Sale Florida

 Originally recognized only by the Jack Russell Terrier Club of America, this working dog only recently received recognition by the American Kennel Club.
 Many lovers of this small, friendly canine breed feel the AKC recognition harmed the breed due to relaxed standards, so controversy ranges even now.

 Both male and female Jack Russell terriers weigh in at between 13 and 17 pounds.
 Males typically attain heights of 14 inches, while females generally grow to 13 inches tall.
 Though Jack Russells have compact, muscular bodies, they tend to gain weight when they don’t get enough exercise, so it’s important to spend time walking and playing with these puppies.

 Lifespans for Jack Russells usually run between 13 and 15 years, and most are very healthy canines, though some genetic issues exist.
 These potential challenges include eye problems such as glaucoma and cataracts and congenital deafness.
 Additionally, some experience patellar luxation — dislocated knees — a condition that doesn’t affect most adult Jacks but requires corrective surgery in others, especially with age.

 Jack Russell terriers are very energetic, and as such, they typically require about 40 minutes of exercise per day.
 They have a tendency to dig, so you need to watch them closely if you leave them unattended in fenced-in backyards so they don’t escape.